 Creating a sitemap and submitting a site map to the Google search console is the first most important task after you create a website.
 If you go through the link in the previous line you will find an extensive article for creating a sitemap and submitting the same to Google.

 Besides the fact that creating a site map helps Google in crawling your website more effectively, it also helps you in creating a structure for your visitors.
 Post creating a website I would also advise you to create a visual sitemap (Not for SEO purposes) which will help you to create a navigation system for you and your visitors.
 Creating sitemaps both for SEO and visual navigation is the first important task for a better site Organization.

 2. Clear Hierarchy of a website as per website organization structure

 The second task that we have on our hands is to create a visitor-friendly clear hierarchy of the website.
 Whatever content you post on your website should be accessible in 3 clicks at maximum from your home page.

 Moreover, there should be a link pointing back to your home page on each webpage.
 Google-like when a user does not have to hunt around like crazy for something that he or she is looking for.
 The idea is to serve quality content quickly to the user in minimum clicks.

 Internal and external linking does help a lot with SEO.
 However, it should not be overdone.
 Google likes strategically places links and calls to action.
 Links should be for the benefit of a user and not just because linking is important.
 Keep them limited in a logical sense that is beneficial to visitors.

 4. Dynamic vs static pages in site Organization

 Let’s talk about dynamic vs static pages.
 If you are a blog owner most of your content will be static and not dynamic.
-To identify a static page has a fixed SEO friendly URL structure, wherein a dynamic page will not and also it would a “?” in front of few parameters.
-Moreover, I like static pages as you can customize it to any extent, but not the dynamic pages.
+To identify a static page has a fixed SEO-friendly URL structure, wherein a dynamic page will not and also it would a “?” in front of few parameters.
+Moreover, I like static pages as you can customize them to any extent, but not dynamic pages.